Reading: Think About Thinking

 - What is the name for colorblindness that’s generated by damage to the brain?

 - Why does the reason for colorblindness matter?

 “Total colorblindness caused by brain damage, so-called cerebral achromatopsia, though described more than three centuries ago, remains a rare and important condition.
 It has intrigued neurologists because, like all neural dissolutions and destructions, it can reveal to us the mechanisms of neural construction, specifically, here, how the brain ‘sees’ (or makes) color.”

 Now you may have bombed each of the three queries on achromatopsia.
 I certainly did.
 But the queries made me think about what I knew, while subtly priming my learning center at the same time.
 According to Richland's study, people who tried to answer these questions before they read the text learned a lot more.
 By answering some pre-learning questions, the subjects engaged in a bit of metacognition—and gained a deeper understanding of the text.

 For a different example, consider this bit of metacognition—have you noticed the pop quizzes interspersed through this online class?
 I included a few of them in every reading, a way to prompt a type of engaged thinking about thinking.
 My hope is that you attempt to answer each of the questions and think—do I know this about learning?
 Why do I know this about learning?

 This is one of the virtues of online learning environments.
 Education designers can—and should—build in metacognitive exercises like quizzes into their learning platforms.
+Educators should also consider integrating deeper thinking into their courses when possible.
+Teaching philosophy, for example, can be a great spur to thinking.
 But online learners can practice metacognition themselves, for example, by quizzing themselves or keeping a "learning journal" where they reflect on what they've learned, what techniques seem to be working, and what they still need to work at.

 In the end, metacognition will lead to a deeper form of understanding.